 - teaching you and your child about healthy eating and exercise

 - talking about your child’s diagnosis and ongoing treatment.

-You can lower your child’s risk of complications of type-1 diabetes by keeping your child’s blood sugar levels within the target range most of the time.
+You can lower your child’s risk of complications from type-1 diabetes by keeping your child’s blood sugar levels within the target range most of the time.

-High blood sugar levels can lead to long-term complications like nerve damage, kidney damage, vision problems, heart disease or stroke.
+High blood sugar levels can lead to short-term complications like diabetic ketoacidosis as well as long-term complications like nerve damage, kidney damage, vision problems, heart disease or stroke.

 Low blood sugar levels can lead to drowsiness, aggression, unconsciousness or seizure.

 We don’t know what triggers type-1 diabetes, although genes play a role.
 Viruses, puberty, rapid growth and stress might also be triggers.